 Top Photo: Los Sueños Farms' greenhouses and outdoor grow include 30,000+ plants and 36 acres of sun-grown cannabis that utilize natural pest mitigation and keep staff employed year-round.

-Colorado’s Los Sueños Farms consists of 36 acres and tens of thousands of marijuana plants, and according to owner Bob DeGabrielle, they are harvesting about 36,000 plants this fall, doubling their yield from last year.
+Colorado’s Los Sueños Farms consists of 36 acres and tens of thousands of marijuana plants, and according to founder Bob DeGabrielle, they are harvesting about 36,000 plants this fall, doubling their yield from last year.
 DeGabrielle said they increase their staff from about 50 to 130 this time of year for the harvest, with the extra hands helping to manually de-fan the plants.
 In an interview with Cannabis Business Times, DeGabrielle shared his top tips for increasing yield with an outdoor crop, from taking advantage of state regulations to relying on the plant’s natural grow cycle.

 1. Use State Regulations to Your Advantage When Possible.